 To keep that tension to properly stretch the hip flexors, we need to posteriorly tilt our pelvis.

-Simply put, posterior pelvic tilt is the movement of your hip bones (pelvis) moving in a backward direction and is typically controlled through the lower abdominals and the glutes.
+Simply put, posterior pelvic tilt is the movement of your hip bones (pelvis) moving in a backward direction (think like a dog tucking its tail) and is typically controlled through the lower abdominals and the glutes.
 While it’s a very small motion, it can be very hard to control for many people!
 Try out these cues to learn how to posteriorly tilt your pelvis:

 The tensor fascia latae (TFL) can be stretched in a very similar fashion.
-To bias this muscle more, shift more of your weight onto your down hip and really bend away from it.
-Think of “popping your hip out” to the side!
+To bias this muscle more, shift more of your weight onto your knee that is down on the ground and really bend away from it.
+Think of “pushing your hip out” to the side!

 The rectus femoris is considered a two-joint hip flexor because it crosses two different joints: the hip and the knee.
 Why is this relevant you may ask?
 It means that we can take up tension in the rectus femoris at another joint (the knee) before getting into our hip flexor stretch.
 The rectus femoris will act to straighten (extend) the knee, thus to place more stretch/tension on it we want our knee to be in a bent position.
 This is why we assume the half-kneeling position when the goal is to target the rectus femoris!